papakoala/ptbra/_pages/privacypolicy.md

 ---

 **Last updated**
-January 2 2021
+January 31 2021

 # PapaKoala App for iOS
-PapaKoala app is an Ad Supported app.
-This app is provided at no cost and is intended for use as is.
-This Privacy Policy describes how your personal information is handled in PapaKoala for iOS.

 # Information Collection and Use

-The App uses third party services that may collect information used to identify you:
+The App uses third party services that may collect information:

 ## Payment provider